This homemade Oreo ice cream cake is a mouthwatering combination of creamy Oreo and vanilla ice cream with chocolate sauce and Oreo pieces, yum!

 Looking for more fabulous celebration cakes?
 Why not try making my gorgeous chocolate red velvet cake, fresh eggless carrot cake or show-stopping traditional black forest cake.
+Or for something different my Birthday cake ice cream.
 Delicious!

 Vanilla ice cream: a good quality store-bought vanilla is just fine in this recipe.
 If you want to make the whole thing from scratch you could make two batches of my easy egg-free vanilla ice cream.